Flu jab side effects: common questions

 Will the flu jab give me a cold?

-No, the flu shot does have mild side effects for some people but it does not make you sick.
+No, the flu shot does have mild side effects for some people but it doesn't make you sick.

-Can I get the flu jab if I am sick?
+Can I get the flu jab if I'm sick?

-Talk to your doctor about your symptoms, you can still get the flu vaccination if you have a mild illness, but you might need to reschedule if your doctor advises you to recover.
+Talk to your doctor or a pharmacist about your symptoms, you can still get the flu vaccination if you have a mild illness, but you might need to reschedule if your doctor or pharmacist advises you to recover.

 How long does it take before I am protected with the flu vaccine?